coatyio/coaty-js/docs/man/developer-guide.md

 ### Channel event pattern - an example

-The Channel event pattern provides a very efficient way of pushing any type of Coaty objects to observers that share a specific channel identifier.
-It differs from Advertise events in that these are pushing specific core or object types to interested observers.
+The Channel event provides a very efficient way of pushing any type of Coaty objects to observers that share a specific channel identifier.
+It differs from Advertise events in that these are pushing objects of specific core or object types to interested observers.

 ```ts